francisco-tequida/simple-restful-api/README.md

 > You need a [**Dynamic Template ID**](https://docs.sendgrid.com/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates) and add it to the env variables.
 The minimum variables expected to be found inside the templeta are: *prev_sku*, *curr_sku*, *prev_name*, *curr_name*, *prev_price*, *curr_price*, *prev_brand*, *curr_brand*

 # Proposal for the future
-> We can split the monolithic application into services.
+> We can break the monolithic application into services.
 Each application would be a service.

 > From every service we can create an image and upload it to a cloud image registry.